mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 --How many payments occured on a monday?-- select count(*) from payment where extract(dow from payment_date) = 1 -->

-ASSESSMENT 2
+A-- ASSESSMENT 2
--- How can you retrieve all the info from the cd.facilities table?
+--1 How can you retrieve all the info from the cd.facilities table? select * from cd.facilities

---You want to print out a list of all of the facilities and their cost to members.
+--2 You want to print out a list of all of the facilities and their cost to members.
---How would you retrieve a list of only names and cost?
+--How would you retrieve a list of only names and cost? select name, membercost from cd.facilities

---How can you produce a list of facilities that charge a fee to members?
+--3 How can you produce a list of facilities that charge a fee to members? select * from cd.facilities where membercost > 0

---How can you produce a list of facilities that charge a fee to members, and that fee is less  than 1/50th of the  monthly maintenance cost?
+--4 How can you produce a list of facilities that charge a fee to members, and that fee is less  than 1/50th of the  monthly maintenance cost?
--- Return the facid, facility name, member cost and monthly maintenence of the facilities in question.
+-- Return the facid, facility name, member cost and monthly maintenence of the facilities in question. select facid, name, membercost, monthlymaintenance from cd.facilities where membercost < monthlymaintenance/50 and membercost > 0

---How can you produce a list of all facilities with the word 'Tennis' in their name?
+--5 How can you produce a list of all facilities with the word 'Tennis' in their name? select * from cd.facilities where name like '%Tennis%'

---How can you retrieve the details of facilities with ID 1 and 5?
+--6 How can you retrieve the details of facilities with ID 1 and 5?
---Try to do it without using the OR operator.
+--Try to do it without using the OR operator. select * from cd.facilities where facid = 1 or facid = 5 --Below is without using the or operator select * from cd.facilities where facid IN(1,5)
 --How can you produce a list of members who joined after the start of september 2012?
 --Return the memid, surname, firstname, and joindate of the members in question?